LittleSaya/IndexOutOfRangeDSPMod/DSPTransportStat/thunderstore/README.md

 - Listing all transport stations in every corner of your galaxy.
 Showing the location, state and storage of stations.
 - Open the Station Window remotely and directly in a list without the need to stand near the station or land on the station's planet.
-- Filtering though station type, location, name and items.
+- Filtering though station type, location, name, items and logistic logic (takes effect when item filter is not empty).
 - Sorting by station location and name, ascending or descending.

 ![Usage](https://raw.githubusercontent.com/LittleSaya/IndexOutOfRangeDSPMod/master/DSPTransportStat/Doc/brief.jpg "Usage")

 ## Compatibility

-### 0.0.8 ~ 0.0.14
+### 0.0.8 ~ 0.0.15

 Game Version: Early Access 0.9.25.12201, BepInEx: 5.4.19